Financial-Times/origami/README.md

 ## Usage

-For design guidelines, see the [registry](http://registry.origami.ft.com/components/o-buttons) For detailed instruction on this component's mixins, see the [Sassdoc](http://codedocs.webservices.ft.com/v1/sassdoc/o-buttons)
+For design guidelines, see the [registry](http://registry.origami.ft.com/components/o-buttons).

+For detailed documentation on this component's mixins, see the [Sassdoc](http://codedocs.webservices.ft.com/v1/sassdoc/o-buttons)

 ### Markup